johanprinsloo/echoserver/readme.md

 All calls are Authenticated with basic http authentication

-The server keep a set number of calls in it shistory and displays them oon a dynamics table.
+The server keeps a set number of calls in it shistory and displays them oon a dynamics table.

 ##Dependencies